vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 measure came to around 80 beats per minute, i.e., well under the official threshold for tachycardia (of 100 beats per minute), but likely higher than *my* average.

+I did some EFT tapping and relaxed breathing for a little while and then re-measured my heart rate around 3:25 PM; this time I got a rate closer to 60 beats per minute.
+So perhaps the spike in heart rate was temporary; nonetheless it happening right after taking food + medications suggests that it's something in the food + medications, and my guess is it's the antibiotic (clindamycin).
+I also re-measured my temperature and got 98.2 / 98.4.

 ## Sleep